Last updated: February 12, 2020

 Cookware suitable for all cooktops and with 17 useful pieces make this is a comprehensive and versatile set.
 Not only is the brushed finish stylish, but more importantly, the cookware performs well.

 There’s lots to love about this range including the measurement range inside the pots.
 And for less than $250 you’re buying a complete stainless steel cookware set.
 Cooking is easy; you can use the same saucepan and switch between cooktop and oven cooking and then move to the fridge to store.
 Time-saving cooking, translates into convenience and less mess.

 We’ve checked out the features of the Duxtop SSIB-17 Professional 17 piece stainless steel cookware set, both pros and cons, and show why it deserves to be on our list of best induction cookware and may be the perfect choice for you.

 About the Product

 Cooking like a professional is easier with the ranges of budget friendly stainless steel cookware sets on the market.
-The Duxtop 17-piece stainless steel induction cookware set is a good example.
+The Duxtop 17-piece stainless steel induction compatible cookware is a prime example.

-You’ll find the cookware has been designed with creative cooks in mind and also lets you tackle more complicated recipes easily.
-Pots and pans that are serviceable and allow you to move between cooktop, oven cooking and fridge without a problem.
+You’ll find the cookware has been designed with creative cooks in mind and lets you tackle more complicated recipes easily.
+Pots and pans that are serviceable and allow you to ‘one-pot’ cook, transitioning between cooktop, oven cooking and fridge without a problem.